 Once a care plan has been agreed, and if no further care deemed necessary, you may be discharged with self management education and support.
 Alternatively, you may be referred into other services.

 Following your appointment, you will be offered a patient initiated follow up.
 This type of appointment allows you to arrange a follow-up appointment for you, or someone you care for, only when you need it.
-You will also receive a 6 month follow up with one of our care coordinators.
+Your referral will remain open for six months.
+At six months, you will then receive an opt in letter, to establish whether or not you need to be re-reviewed by one of our Care Coordinators.

 Can I be seen face-to-face?

 At the moment, we are primarily a virtual service; however if you require a face-to-face appointment we can arrange this for you.
 We can also offer video appointments.

 What should I do if I cannot attend my appointment?